SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     *In this example, the instance is the QRC 3 2022 release.*

-## Exercise 1.3 Search for a View using a Schema Filter
+## Exercise 1.3 Search For a View Using a Schema Filter

 1. Click the arrow next to the database icon to expand the object hierarchy for the instance.
 You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permissions, a list of HDI containers contained in the instance.
 Expand **Catalog** then select **Views**.